I Have Sickle Cell Disease & My Pain Is Ignored

 Precious is just one of approximately 15,000 people suffering from sickle cell disease, an inherited blood disease prevalent in the Black community.
 At least 25% of West Africans and 10% of Afro-Caribbeans are affected, while it is uncommon amongst white Europeans.
 Those originating from the Mediterranean, Asia, and the Middle East are also more susceptible to the condition.

 As the fastest-growing genetic condition in the UK, the demand for blood donors in the Black community has increased significantly.
-Just recently, the UK's national health service (NHS) made an urgent call for blood donations from Black donors to help sickle cell patients.
+Just recently, the NHS made an urgent call for blood donations from Black donors to help sickle cell patients.
 Often those from the same ethnic background are more likely to have the same blood groups.
 And for blood transfusions to work, you need well-matched blood groups.

 Advertisement